 For more information on Chinese elderly and technology, keep an eye out for Collective’s overarching report to be released in the coming weeks.

-This article was researched and written by Crystal Zheng, Research Analyst at Collective Responsibility.
+This article was written by Crystal Zheng, Research Analyst at Collective Responsibility.

 Featured Image Credit: medicaltourismmag.com